 Random effects meta-analyses were performed using posttreatment depression scores as outcome.
 Schizophrenia Treatments and drugs.
 Schizophrenia requires lifelong treatment, even when symptoms have subsided.

 Treatment with medications and psychosocial therapy can help manage the condition.
 During crisis periods or times of severe symptoms, hospitalization may be necessary to ensure safety, proper nutrition, adequate sleep and basic hygiene.
-A psychiatrist experienced in treating schizophrenia usually guides treatment.
-The treatment team also may include a psychologist, social worker, psychiatric nurse and possibly a case manager to coordinate care.
-The full-team approach may be available in clinics with expertise in schizophrenia treatment.
+First-Generation Antipsychotics: An Introduction - Psychopharmacology Institute.
+Authors: Flavio Guzman, MD; Abimbola Farinde,PharmD First-generation antipsychotics (FGAs) are drugs used primarily for the treatment of schizophrenia and related psychotic disorders.

 Use of FGAs has declined in the last few years, mainly because of an increase in prescriptions of second-generation agents.
 Since FGAs are considerably less expensive than newer antipsychotics, they remain a valuable option in the treatment of psychotic disorders.
 This article is an introduction to terminology, mechanism of action, classifications and potency of conventional antipsychotics.